We’re not just passionate, we’re purpose-led

 BA History, Acadia University, ADpPR, Nova Scotia Community College

-Outside of work, she can be found at choir rehearsal, taking Scottish Gaelic lessons, baking, or sewing clothes that have pockets.
+Outside of work, she can be found at choir rehearsal, the climbing gym, baking, or hanging out with her cat Belle.
 She is often seen turning down the thermostat when Raha is not looking.

 DO NOT EDIT